 Have you ever wondered why natural gas smells differently from one place to another?

 An essential aspect of any odorization system is the selection of odorant.
 Selecting the proper odorant requires an in-depth understanding of the gas (being odorized), the odorization system layout, and ambient conditions.
-It is also essential to understand what chemical is used to odorize any nearby gas systems.
+It is also essential to understand what chemical nearby gas systems use to odorize their systems.
 Odorant manufacturers often recommend staying with an odorant utilized in neighboring regimes.
 Odorants can smell differently, so it is vital to use a familiar scent so that people will not be confused by another odor.
 For this reason, the natural gas smell is at times described differently, like: